Plastic Recycling – One Chance in Twenty

 Curb Your PET

-High-numbered plastics, #3 through #7, are recycled only in insignificant amounts or cannot be recycled at all.
+High-numbered plastics used by consumers, #3 through #7, are recycled only in insignificant amounts or cannot be recycled at all.
 Plastic with food residue cannot be recycled (although some newer food containers can be composted).
 Do not include plastic bags in curbside pick-up unless your municipality expressly allows this.
 Although plastic bags are made of recyclable plastic, the thin sheets clog conventional recycling equipment.
-And black plastic, even PET, is not recycled because laser scanners cannot sort it, and sorting by hand is prohibitively expensive.
+And black plastic, even labeled #1 or #2, is not recycled because laser scanners cannot sort it, and sorting by hand is prohibitively expensive.

 Landfill or Litter